B2B platform for digital goods

 2. Stock-aware routing

-If a supplier's inventory is below buffer (e.g., <50 codes for a popular SKU), avoid using it as primary even with good latency.
+If a supplier's inventory is below buffer (e.g., <50 codes for a popular product), avoid using it as primary even with good latency.
 The stock buffer prevents the race condition "4 concurrent orders for 3 codes".

 function isViableSupplier(s: SupplierStats, qty: number): boolean {